 Many people find dental care to be complex or frustrating, or they have questions about their treatments.
 We have compiled this list of answers to questions that we hear often to give you a better understanding of your dental treatments and oral health.
-If you have more questions, or to make your appointment with Dr. Tran Dang or Dr. Blair Whitt, please feel free to contact Forever Teeth today.
+If you have more questions, or to make your appointment with Dr. Tran Dang, please feel free to contact Forever Teeth today.

 How often should I see a dentist?

 Our office and the American Dental Association (ADA) both recommend visiting the dentist at least twice a year for a dental exam and cleaning.
 Depending on your oral health, more frequent visits may be recommended.